BuddyForms/BuddyForms/readme.txt

 * Fixed Avoid themes hiding .bf_alert messages with less specific CSS rules.
 * Fixed Captcha V3 submission when ajax is not activated.
 * Fixed the case of empty field on the phone validation process.
+* Fixed when in a Custom row the sum of the width of all the fields in the row is greater than 100 the bf-start-row was not added and a js error was happening.

 = 2.5.20 - 9 Jun 2020 =
 * Fixed the header actions in the list of forms.